vanbumi/CodeJournal/JavaScript/JS - Tutorial.md

 The solution is an array!

-An array can hold many values under a single name, and you can access the values by referring to an index number.
+*An array can hold many values under a single name*, and you can access the values by **referring to an index number**.

 #### Creating an Array